Three positions: Kneeling

 The first position in a three positions match is the kneeling position.
 Shooters generally use a kneeling roll and place it under the rear foot while aiming downrange.
 They sit on their rear foot and the other foot is pointed downrange.
 Shooters are allowed to use a sling just like the prone position.
 This sling is extremely important for creating a stable position.
 For many shooters kneeling begins as a struggle.
 With practice each shooter finds different keys for their position to make the most comfortable and stable position.
 There is a great fluctuation in scores and often depends on the stability and comfort of the shooters position.

 Prone

 The prone position comes second in the match and is often the first learned shooting position.
-The prone position is the easiest to master and is often is easy to sight in rifles using this position due to its stability.
+The prone position is the easiest to master and is often easy to sight in rifles using this position due to its stability.
 The added stability that this position gives the shooter makes this position, in most cases, the easiest to learn and typically is the highest scoring string of the match.
 Shooters are able to use a “sling” to support the rifle.
 The sling is a belt like device that goes around the non-shooting bicep and wraps around the wrist and attaches to the handstop of the rifle.
 This gives support so the sling holds up the weight instead of your arms.